 Paul M. Smith is Chair of the Appellate and Supreme Court Practice and Co-Chair of the Media and First Amendment, and Election Law and Redistricting Practices.
-He has had an active Supreme Court practice for nearly three decades, including oral arguments in 14 Supreme Court cases involving matters ranging from free speech and civil rights to civil procedure.
-Among his important victories has been Lawrence v.
-Texas, the landmark gay rights case, and the recent Brown v.
+He has had an active Supreme Court practice for three decades, including oral arguments in 19 Supreme Court cases involving matters ranging from free speech and civil rights to civil procedure.
+Among his important victories have been Lawrence v.
+Texas, the landmark gay rights case, and Brown v.
 Entertainment Merchants Ass’n, establishing the First Amendment rights of those who produce and sell video games.

-Mr. Smith is a member of the Firm's Content, Media & Entertainment Practice and serves on the Policy Committee.
-He also serves the Firm as a member of the Diversity & Inclusion Committee.
-In 2011, members of the District of Columbia Bar elected him to the American Bar Association House of Delegates for a two-year term.
-He was a member of the D.C.
-Bar Board of Governors from 2002-2008.
-He is a member and former chair of the National Board of Directors of The American Constitution Society and former board member and co-chair of Lambda Legal.
-He is also a member of the Board of Directors of the Washington Lawyers Committee for Civil Rights and Urban Affairs.
+Mr. Smith is a member of the firm's Content, Media & Entertainment Practice.
+He also serves the firm as a member of the Diversity & Inclusion Committee.
+He represents the members of the D.C.
+Bar in the ABA House of Delegates.
+Mr. Smith was a member of the D.C.
+Bar Board of Governers from 2002-2008.
+He is a member and former chair of the National Board of Directors of the American Constitution Society and former board member and co-chair of Lambda Legal.
+Mr. Smith is also a member of the Board of Directors of the Washington Lawyers Committee for Civil Rights and Urban Affairs.